BHC-IT/ts-expo-pnpm.template/README.md

 # TODOs

+- [ ] Check if TS configs extending the root config import the $schema key on other editors
 - [ ] Add other platform support
   - [ ] Add iOS support
   - [ ] Add web support